Veteran Daniel Penny is acquitted in NYC subway chokehold case over Jordan Neely's death

 As a younger man, Neely did Michael Jackson tributes — complete with moonwalks — on the city’s streets and subways.
 But Neely also struggled with mental illness after losing his mother, whose boyfriend was convicted of murdering her.

-Hospitalized for depression at age 14, Neely later was diagnosed with schizophrenia that at times made him hallucinate and become paranoid, according to medical records seen at the trial.
-Neely also used the synthetic cannabinoid K2 and realized it negatively affected his thinking and behavior, according to a 2019 hospital record.
+He subsequently was diagnosed with depression and schizophrenia, was repeatedly hospitalized, and used the synthetic cannabinoid K2 and realized it negatively affected his thinking and behavior, according to medical records seen at the trial.
 The drug was in his system when he died.

 About six years later, he boarded a subway under Manhattan on May 1, 2023, hurled his jacket onto the floor, and declared that he was hungry and thirsty and didn’t care if he died or went to jail, witnesses said.
 Some told 911 operators that he tried to attack people or indicated he’d harm riders, and several testified that they were afraid.

-Neely was unarmed, with nothing but a muffin in his pocket, and didn’t touch any passengers on the train.
-One rider said he made lunging movements that alarmed her enough that she shielded her 5-year-old from him.
+Neely was unarmed, with nothing but a muffin in his pocket, and didn’t touch any passengers.
+One said he made lunging movements that alarmed her enough that she shielded her 5-year-old from him.

-Penny, who was on his way from a college class to the gym, came up behind Neely, grabbed his neck, took him to the floor and “put him out,” as he told police at the scene.
+Penny came up behind Neely, grabbed his neck, took him to the floor and “put him out,” as the veteran told police at the scene.

 Passengers’ video showed that at one point during the roughly six-minute hold, Neely tapped an onlooker’s leg and gestured to him.
-At another juncture, Neely briefly got an arm free.
+Later, he briefly got an arm free.
 But he went still nearly a minute before Penny released him.

-“He’s dying,” an unseen bystander said in the background of one video.
+“He’s dying,” an unseen bystander said in one video.
 “Let him go!”

 A witness who stepped in to hold down Neely’s arms testified that he told Penny to free the man, though Penny’s lawyers noted the witness’ story changed significantly over time.

 Penny told detectives shortly after the encounter that Neely threatened to kill people and the chokehold was an attempt to “de-escalate” the situation until police could arrive.
-The veteran said he held on after the train stopped because he wasn’t sure the doors were open and Neely periodically squirmed.
+The veteran said he held on so long because Neely periodically tried to break loose.

 “I wasn’t trying to injure him.
 I’m just trying to keep him from hurting anyone else.
 He’s threatening people.
-That’s what we learn in the Marine Corps,” Penny told the detectives, who had read him his rights.
+That’s what we learn in the Marine Corps,” Penny told the detectives.

-However, a Marine Corps combat instructor — who trained Penny — testified that the veteran misused a chokehold technique he’d been taught.
+However, one of Penny’s Marine Corps instructors testified that the veteran misused a chokehold technique he’d been taught.

-Although Penny himself told police he’d used “a choke” or “a chokehold,” one of his lawyers, Steven Raiser, cast it as a Marine-taught chokehold “modified as a simple civilian restraint.”
-The defense lawyers contended that Penny didn’t consistently apply enough pressure to kill Neely, and they brought their own forensic pathologist to the stand to buttress their claim.
+Although Penny told police he’d used “a choke” or “a chokehold,” one of his lawyers, Steven Raiser, cast it as a Marine-taught chokehold “modified as a simple civilian restraint.”
+The defense lawyers contended Penny didn’t consistently apply enough pressure to kill Neely.

-Contradicting a city medical examiner’s finding, the defense pathologist said Neely died not from the chokehold but from the combined effects of K2, schizophrenia, his struggle and restraint, and a blood condition that can lead to fatal complications during exertion.
+Contradicting a city medical examiner’s finding, a pathologist hired by the defense said Neely died not from the chokehold but from the combined effects of K2, schizophrenia, his struggle and restraint, and a blood condition that can lead to fatal complications during exertion.

-Penny did not testify, but several of his relatives, friends and fellow Marines did — describing him as an upstanding, patriotic and empathetic man.
+Penny did not testify, but relatives, friends and fellow Marines did — describing him as an upstanding, patriotic and empathetic man.

-The manslaughter charge would have required proving a defendant recklessly caused another person’s death.
+The manslaughter charge would have required proving that Penny recklessly caused Neely’s death.
 Criminally negligent homicide involves engaging in serious “blameworthy conduct” while not perceiving such a risk.
+Both charges were felonies punishable by prison time.

-While the criminal trial played out, Neely’s father filed a wrongful death suit against Penny.
+During the criminal trial, Neely’s father filed a wrongful death suit against Penny.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.